bixb922/crank-organ/doc-hardware/crank organ hardware.md

 # The ESP32-S3
 I have tested this with some ESP32-S3 boards similar a  ESP32-DEVKITC-1 V1.1 board, although schematics differ.
 Specifications: quad Flash (QD flash) and Octal SPIRAM (OT PSRAM).
 The boards have 44 pins.

 On Octal Flash boards such as N16R8V, less than 20 pins are available.
+From the Espressif documents: "In module variants that have embedded OSPI PSRAM, i.e., that embed ESP32-S3R8, pins IO35, IO36, and IO37 connect to the OSPI PSRAM and are not available for other uses."

 MicroPython images for N8R8 boards can be downloaded directly from the MicroPython site.
 At the time of this writing (2023), N16R8 still need custom generated images.
 This is an additional step to consider.